Anti-corruption initiatives

 If you engage in bribery or corruption, or if we suspect criminal activity has occurred or may occur, we may:

-• refer evidence or information about corrupt activity to the appropriate authorities, such as the Australian Federal Police or AUSTRAC
+- refer evidence or information about corrupt activity to the appropriate authorities, such as the Australian Federal Police and/or AUSTRAC; and

 What should you be doing to comply with anti-bribery laws?

-It is your responsibility to comply with all laws relevant to your export transactions.
-However, we’d like to draw your attention to the applicable law on bribery and corruption contained within the Criminal Code Act 1995 (Cth).
-In particular, bribery of domestic or foreign public officials (both defined broadly) are serious criminal offences carrying heavy penalties, including up to 10 years imprisonment and fines of up to the higher of $21 million, three times the value of the benefit obtained, or 10 per cent of annual turnover in the year the offence was committed.
+It is your responsibility to comply with all applicable laws on bribery and corruption, notably in the Criminal Code Act 1995 (Cth).
+In particular, bribery of domestic or foreign public officials (both defined broadly) are serious criminal offences carrying heavy penalties.
 Certain acts committed internationally constitute criminal offences in Australia.
 The Criminal Code Act also contains offences linked to the proceeds and instruments of crime (funds generated by, or used to conduct, an illegal activity) that also attract significant penalties.

-The Crimes Legislation Amendment (Combatting Corporate Crime) Bill 2019 (Cth) is set to further strengthen Australia’s laws in this regard.
-This will likely include a new corporate offence, under which your Australian business may be held criminally liable for bribery engaged in by your third party ‘associates’ (such as officers, employees, agents, representatives, contractors and subsidiaries) unless your business can establish it had ‘adequate procedures’ in place.
+The Crimes Legislation Amendment (Combatting Foreign Bribery) Act 2024 (Cth) further strengthens Australia’s anti-bribery laws.
+This includes a new criminal offence that will apply to corporations, under which your Australian business may be held criminally liable for bribery engaged in by your third party ‘associates’ (such as officers, employees, agents, representatives, contractors and subsidiaries) unless your business can establish it had ‘adequate procedures’ in place.

 When involved in international business transactions, you will also need to familiarise yourself with, and comply with, all relevant laws and regulations prohibiting bribery in the country or jurisdiction where you are conducting business.